SCOPE: Prompt Evolution for Enhancing Agent Effectiveness: Analysis

 \subsection{Guideline Compliance: Do Agents Follow Synthesized Guidelines?}

 A critical question is whether synthesized guidelines actually influence agent behavior.
-Figure~\ref{fig:compliance_trace} illustrates what we term language adoption: after SCOPE synthesizes a guideline recommending ``plausible label synonyms and phrase variants'', the agent's subsequent output incorporates this exact phrasing verbatim.
+Figure~\ref{fig:compliance_trace} (Appendix) illustrates what we term language adoption: after SCOPE synthesizes a guideline recommending ``plausible label synonyms and phrase variants'', the agent's subsequent output incorporates this exact phrasing verbatim.
 This direct linguistic transfer provides strong evidence that guidelines are actively integrated into the agent's decision-making, not merely stored.
 Beyond linguistic adoption, we observe immediate behavioral changes (typically within seconds) following guideline synthesis, demonstrating real-time adaptation within a single episode.
-This compliance propagates across all agent types in our hierarchy, with guidelines for the planning agent influencing delegation strategy and guidelines for subordinate agents improving specialized tool usage.